cryoSENSE: Compressive Sensing Enables High-throughput Microscopy with Sparse and Generative Priors on the Protein Cryo-EM Image Manifold: Experimental Results

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate cryoSENSE on five publicly available cryo-EM datasets: EMPIAR-10076~\cite{davis2016modular} (ribosomal complex), EMPIAR-10648~\cite{saur2020fragment} (protein-ligand complex), EMPIAR-10166~\cite{haselbach2017long} (protein complex responsible for cellular homeostasis), EMPIAR-11526~\cite{sun2023ksga} (ribosomal subunit in \emph{E. coli}), and EMPIAR-10786~\cite{harris2022selective} (substance P-neurokinin receptor G protein complex).
 These datasets comprise single-particle cryo-EM images with corresponding Contrast Transfer Function (CTF) and pose metadata.
-All EMPIAR datasets are collected at 128$\times$128 resolution, with the exception of EMPIAR-10648 experiments, which are collected at 256$\times$256 resolution.
-Full dataset details and preprocessing protocols are provided in Appendix~\ref{app:datasets}.
-In the main text, we include results from EMPIAR-10076 and EMPIAR-10648, and leave the remainder of the proteins in the Appendix.
+All EMPIAR datasets were collected at 128$\times$128 resolution, with the exception of EMPIAR-10648 experiments, which was collected at 256$\times$256 resolution.
+Full dataset details and preprocessing protocols are provided in the supplementary material.
+In the main text, we include results from EMPIAR-10076 and EMPIAR-10648, and leave the remainder of the proteins in the supplemental material.

 \textbf{Evaluation metrics.} To assess image reconstruction quality, we use the Structural Similarity Index Measure (SSIM)~\cite{wang2004image} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, which provide complementary measures of structural and perceptual similarity between reconstructed and ground-truth images.
-For 3D volume evaluation, we backproject images using the provided particle poses to reconstruct three volumes: (1) the original images, (2) cryoSENSE-sparse prior with DCT, which achieved the best overall performance among all sparse priors across our image reconstruction experiments (see Appendix~\ref{appendix:add_expts}), and (3) cryoSENSE-generative prior reconstructed images.
+Peak-signal-to-noise-ratio (PSNR) results are provided in the supplementary material.
+For 3D volume evaluation, we backproject images using the provided particle poses to reconstruct three volumes: (1) the original images, (2) cryoSENSE-sparse prior with DCT, which achieved the best overall performance among all sparse priors across our image reconstruction experiments (see supplementary material), and (3) cryoSENSE-generative prior reconstructed images.
 We then compute the achieved resolution (in \AA) using Fourier Shell Correlation (FSC) at the 0.143 cutoff~\cite{rosenthal2003optimal} with no mask, and assess real-space similarity using the volume-to-volume correlation coefficient (VC) via the \texttt{measure correlation} command in UCSF ChimeraX~\cite{meng2023ucsf}.